-In accordance with Ordinance 11-45, public meetings are required to be held throughout the County in August to discuss proposed new or increased rates for fees and taxes.
+In accordance with Section 1800A of the Code, public meetings are required to be held throughout the County in August to discuss proposed new or increased rates for fees and taxes.
 As required by state law, two public budget hearings are held in September prior to the adoption of the budget.
 At the conclusion of the second public hearing, the BCC makes final budget decisions, establishes tax rates, and adopts the budget ordinances for the ensuing fiscal year which begins on October 1.
 During the course of the fiscal year these budgets may be amended through supplemental budget appropriations approved by the BCC, which usually take place during mid-year and at year-end.

-FY 2012-13 Budget Development Process
+FY 2013-14 Budget Development Process